-- Hard disk drives - Solid State Drives (SSD) - Networked storage devices - FTP servers - CD-R/RW, DVD-R/RW, DVD+R (including double-layer DVD+R), DVD+RW, DVD-RAM, BD-R, BD-RF - USB 1.1 / 2.0 / 3.0, FireWire (IEEE-1394) and PC card storage devices - REV® and other removable media - Acronis True Image Home 2012 does not support the following dynamic volume types: Mirrored and RAID-5.
-There are some additional limitations on operations with dynamic and GPT disks: - To perform operations with dynamic disks, you need separately purchased Acronis True Image Home 2012 Plus Pack - Creation of Acronis Secure Zone on dynamic disks is not supported - Recovery of a dynamic volume as a dynamic volume with manual resizing is not supported - Try&Decide® cannot be used for protecting dynamic and GPT disks - "Clone disk" operation is not supported for dynamic disks
+- USB 1.1 / 2.0 / 3.0, FireWire (IEEE-1394) and PC card storage devices - Acronis True Image 2013 does not support the following dynamic volume types: Mirrored and RAID-5.
+There are some additional limitations on operations with dynamic and GPT disks: - To perform operations with dynamic disks, you need separately purchased Acronis True Image 2013 Plus Pack - Creation of Acronis Secure Zone on dynamic disks is not supported - Recovery of a dynamic volume as a dynamic volume with manual resizing is not supported - Try&Decide® cannot be used for protecting dynamic and GPT disks - "Clone disk" operation is not supported for dynamic disks

-Acronis True Image Home 2012 supports large hard disk drives with a capacity of more than 2TB.
+Acronis True Image 2013 supports large hard disk drives with a capacity of more than 2TB.
 This support is provided even if the operating system does not have support for such hardware.
 For more information see Acronis Extended Capacity Manager (p.
-191).
+203).